Hot flashes. Vaginal dryness. Menopause belly. Can’t we get a break?

 Why does menopause give you a belly?

-As your body stops producing estrogen, it may cause your belly to store more fat.
+As your body starts reducing the amount of estrogen your ovaries produce, it may cause your belly to store more fat.

 The related slowing down of your metabolism means that weight around your midsection might be harder to shift.